-Assisi’s history stretches back to pre-Roman times and a thriving settlement existing in what we now know as Assisi long before the Roman’s consolidated their hold over Italy.
-Historians trace Assisi’s origins back to around 800BC, travelling nomads, the Umbri started to build fortified settlements along the River Tiber in central Italy, including the area that today houses the town of Assisi.
-The Umbri prospered based on agriculture and fishing in the river Tiber, but eventually the settlements were occupied by the Etruscans, whose civilization co-exited with the Umbri but ultimately exercised control over the region.
+Assisi’s history stretches back to pre-Roman times, and a thriving settlement existed in what we now know as Assisi long before the Romans consolidated their hold over Italy.
+Historians trace Assisi’s origins back to around 800 BC; traveling nomads, the Umbri started to build fortified settlements along the River Tiber in central Italy, including the area that today houses the town of Assisi.
+The Umbri prospered based on agriculture and fishing in the river Tiber.
+Eventually, the Etruscans occupied the settlements, whose civilization co-existed with the Umbri but ultimately exercised control over the region.

-The Etruscans controlled this area of central Italy for over a century, but conflict with the emerging Roman civilization came to a head in the Battle of Sentinum in 295BC.
-The combined might of the Etruscans, Umbrians and Samnites could not defeat the Roman army and the settlement became a Roman municipium or district under the name of Asisium.
+The Etruscans controlled this area of central Italy for over a century, but conflict with the emerging Roman civilization came to a head in the Battle of Sentinum in 295 BC.
+The combined might of the Etruscans, Umbrians, and Samnites could not defeat the Roman army, and the settlement became a Roman Municipium or district under the name of Asisium.

 Gastronomy & Wine

 Italians are very (understandably) proud and passionate about their ingredients and food.
 Almost every town and village has its dishes, and each region has its distinctive cuisine, using locally grown seasonal ingredients.
 To Italians, food is life, not just something that keeps you alive.
 Good cooking is in their blood, and the Umbrians are no exception.